Call now for a FREE consultation(561) 375-9500

 Any form of distracted driving can result in an accident, but using a cell phone is particularly common.
 Texting while driving, dialing a number, or talking on the phone take a driver’s eyes off the road or hands off the wheel, which can lead to a devastating accident.

-If you were injured because another driver was distracted by a cell phone, contact an experienced personal injury lawyer.
-The team at Kogan & DiSalvo understand Boynton Beach cell phone and texting while driving laws, and they could fight on your behalf for compensation.
+If you were injured because another driver was distracted by a cell phone, contact an experienced texting while driving accident lawyer.
+The team at Kogan & DiSalvo understand Florida cell phone and texting while driving laws, and they could fight on your behalf for compensation.

 There are no local regulations in Boynton Beach regarding cell phone use.
 Under Florida state law, there are no rules pertaining to talking on the cell phone.
 However, it is illegal to text and drive.
 A person can receive a ticket if they are caught texting and driving.